GoogleCloudPlatform/snapshot-debugger/samples/java/appengine-flexible/helloworld/README.md

 ## Navigate To Your App

-This will ensure the app is running correctly The URL should be provided in the `target url` output of the previous step.
+This will ensure the app is running correctly.
+The URL should be provided in the `target url` output of the previous step.

 ## Determine the Debuggee ID